 - Monitor the fireworks as they build on the screen.
 That's the beauty of Live Composite mode!

 You can find Live Composite Mode in most current OM-D, PEN and TOUGH Olympus cameras.
+Please look at these videos (as well as the video accompanying this section) for detailed instructions on how to use this feature.

 - On the E-M10 Mark III and recent PEN cameras, this function is found in the "Advanced Photo Mode" menu.